 Puppies are more likely to engage in coprophagia due to their developmental stage.
 As mentioned earlier, puppies explore the world through their mouths, and this includes their own poop.
 While this behaviour often diminishes as puppies grow older, it’s still important to discourage it early on.
 If you notice your puppy eating its own poop, take immediate action to redirect their behaviour and encourage healthier habits.

-As puppies mature, they typically outgrow the habit of eating feces.
+As puppies mature, they typically outgrow the habit of eating faeces.
 However, it's important to intervene early and discourage the behaviour before it becomes ingrained.
-By providing your puppy with plenty of mental and physical stimulation, a balanced diet, and positive reinforcement, you can help them develop healthier habits and reduce the likelihood of them continuing to eat feces as they grow older.
+By providing your puppy with plenty of mental and physical stimulation, a balanced diet, and positive reinforcement, you can help them develop healthier habits and reduce the likelihood of them continuing to eat faeces as they grow older.

 Final Thoughts